ZsyRock/ZsyRock/README.md

-### Currently learning about Network Deployment, Distributed Computing, and Deep Learning.
+### Currently learning about Network Deployment, Distributed Computing, and Deep Learning methods.

 <!--
 **ZsyRock/ZsyRock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.